-Product Catalog setup
+Product catalog setup

 Most Rapido versions ship with example implementations of web shops – currently bikes and fashion – alongside product data for each shop.
-This product data is published to frontend using a product catalogue app on a Products page on each website.
+This product data is published to frontend using a product catalog app on a Products page on each website.

 The product catalogue on Rapido is set up to publish product using an index query called Products – a set of statements which retrieve and publish a subset of products on a solution, e.g. all active products which match the language and shop the user is visiting in frontend.
 This query is also set up to react to the values a user selects in frontend using the filters section (Figure 1.1).

 In this guide we will run through the steps required to set up this standard flow from scratch on a solution with no product data:

 - Creating a query for extracting products based on their properties

 - Creating a page with a product catalogue for publishing products

 Go to Settings area and right-click the Repositories node.
 Create a new repository (Figure 2.1) and name it Products.

 Add your index in the repository toolbar (Figure 2.2).
 Name the index Products.